-The background features a photo of a working-bee fixing up a shooting range.
+The backdrop showcases my image of a working bee maintaining a shooting range.
 That range is designed for metallic silhouette, which is a field pistol target match.

-I used Pencil2D, free, open-source software that allows for traditional-style cartoon animation.
-The sprite is a simple bouncing ball, which demonstrates basic animation techniques.
+I used Pencil2D: free, open-source software that allows for traditional-style cartoon animation.
+The sprite consists of a straightforward bouncing ball, which illustrates fundamental animation methods.

 Animation is a filmmaking technique.
 It makes objects appear to move.